Ethan Mayer

 Position: Teaching Assistant/GraderLanguages: ARM, Boolean AlgebraResponsibilities: Grading homework/exams, ARM programming, knowledge of computer architecture/digital logic/memory design/CPU design, tutoring studentsDetails:I worked part-time as a Grader/TA at Vanderbilt University for EECE 2123 Digital Systems.
 The class focused on Boolean algebra, computer architecture and design, digital logic, memory design, CPU design, and the ARM assembly language.
 I graded homework and exams, and I also sought out and tutored students struggling in the class.

-Ethan Mayer Skills
+Ethan Mayer education

-Frequently Asked Questions about Ethan Mayer
+Frequently asked questions about Ethan Mayer

 What company does Ethan Mayer work for?

-Ethan Mayer works for Microsoft
+Ethan Mayer works for Microsoft.

-What is Ethan Mayer's role at the current company?
+What is Ethan Mayer's role at Microsoft?

 What is Ethan Mayer's email address?